derryleng/Shiny_Desktop_App/README.md

 exit 0
 ```

+This example assumes you have three Shiny apps called *Example_App_1*, *Example_App_2*, and *Example_App_3*, change this and the corresponding selection options (in *echo*) to whatever suits you.

 This allows the user to select the Shiny application to run via the command prompt window after clicking **run.bat**.

----

 ### 10. Create installer executable

 Installers allow for easy distribution and installation of a Shiny desktop app.
-Software for creating Windows installer executable is required - I recommend [Inno Setup](https://www.jrsoftware.org/isinfo.php).
-The details for using this software is not specified here, but it would be preferable to provide non-admin users easier access to the app.

----
+See setup.iss for an example compilation script using [Inno Setup](https://www.jrsoftware.org/isinfo.php).
+You will need to generate a new AppId and change the name, version, etc.

 ## Acknowledgements

-Inspired by Lee Pang: https://www.r-bloggers.com/deploying-desktop-apps-with-r/
+Inspired by Lee Pang (he also has a repo on this topic [here](https://github.com/wleepang/DesktopDeployR)): https://www.r-bloggers.com/deploying-desktop-apps-with-r/